ESG

 The environment

-• Minimise our impact on the environment, thereby protecting our business from the impact of climate change.
+Minimise our environmental impact to protect our business from climate change.

 Our people & communities